9th Street Cafe set to open soon in Lawrence

 Click here to learn more about our newsletters first

-Lane Rozin (he/they), a contributor to the Lawrence Times, is a student at the University of Kansas Schools of Journalism and Film.
-He is a graduate of Pittsburg High School, where he was the multimedia editor for the Booster Redux/Pitt Media in 2019-21.
-He is currently the arts & culture editor at the University Daily Kansan and a radio show host at KJHK.
+Lane Rozin (he/they), a contributor to The Lawrence Times since January 2024, is a student at the University of Kansas Schools of Journalism and Film.
+He is a graduate of Pittsburg High School, where he was the multimedia editor for Pitt Media in 2019-21.
+He is currently the managing editor at the University Daily Kansan and development director at KJHK.
 See more of his work for the Times here.

 Latest Lawrence news: